Hypersonic flow onto a large curved wedge and the dissipation of shock wave: A limit case

 \section{A limit case}

 In this section, we introduce the limit solution for the case where $\underline{u}=\bar{q}$ ($\underline{\rho} \underline{u}=\epsilon=0$) and present some useful estimates.
-This solution is first introduced in \cite{Hu2018JMAA,HuZhang2019SIAM} to consider the hypersonic flow pasting a bend obstacle.
+This solution is first introduced in \cite{Hu2018JMAA,HuZhang2019SIAM} to consider the hypersonic flow past a bend obstacle.